We believe in open access

 We believe that the knowledge we are part of creating should be freely available to researchers worldwide.
-Therefore, our scholarly publications are published as digital open-access publications.
-We also encourage researchers funded by us to give their results free globally.
-By supporting and encouraging the open-science ideals, both in the research we carry out and in the research we fund, we aim to contribute to developing a more responsible, fair and equal academic discussion that enables participation at a global level.
+Therefore, our scholarly publications are published as open access publications.
+We also encourage researchers funded by us to publish their results for free global distribution.
+By supporting and encouraging the open science ideals, both in the research we carry out and in the research we fund, we aim to contribute to developing a more responsible, fair and equal academic discussion that enables participation at a global level.

 Co-operation with the publication platform Journal.fi